Skip to main content

 30 April 2026 - 14:16

-Built on friendship: A collective journey to Jatiwangi
+Bunrang, built on friendship: A collective journey to Jatiwangi - Void Art Centre (UK) x Jatiwangi art Factory (ID)

 During a two-week residency at Jatiwangi Art Factory, Void Art Centre, Joey O’Gorman explored collective practice, local industry, sustainability, and land justice in Indonesia and Ireland.